Photo by Serge Baeyens

 "It is a time of generous hospitality and understanding, it helps me find 'stillness' that has deepened my connection with God, broadened the horizons of my prayer life through an immense range of suggestions and helped me think about simple and effective things that have informed, encouraged and inspired me."

 Further information and reading

-If you would like more information or help in finding a spiritual director/accompanier please contact Caroline Redman.
-She would also love to hear from you if you are a spiritual director and would like to join the network of those offering this ministry in this Diocese.
+If you would like more information or help in finding a spiritual director/accompanier please contact Sue Piper and Carla Hampton.
+They would also love to hear from you if you are a spiritual director and would like to join the network of those offering this ministry in this Diocese.

 Alternatively, you can download our leaflets to learn more about spiritual direction or if you are interested in becoming a spiritual director: